Post job

-A distribution center manager is a professional who is responsible for managing all the daily activities of a centralized distribution center, warehouse, or another shipping facility.
+A distribution center manager is an individual who is responsible for managing all the daily activities of a centralized distribution center, warehouse, or another shipping facility.
 Distribution center managers are required to supervise the loading and unloading of all packages as well as ensure that all goods and products have the proper storage conditions.
 They must evaluate freight services and manage relationships with the chose vendors.
 Distribution center managers are also required to monitor the safety of the facility and make sure that workers properly store everything to prevent injuries.

 • Assist in implementing MRP program, BOM and manage inventory reorder points and forecasting.